Teaching Opposites to Young Learners

 Continue the video, using it to prompt students to come up with opposite words described in the scenarios.
 Use the following prompting questions to promote student thinking:

 - If you like to play outside when the weather is hot, what might the weather be like to keep you inside?
-Think about an opposite word for the adjective hot.
+Think about an opposite word for hot.

-- What is an opposite word for the verb float?
+- What is an opposite word for float?
 What happens when something doesn’t float?

 - What is an opposite word for wet?
 When you stand in the sun for a long time, what will happen to you?